mechanoid177/basicRobotAI/README.md

 # basicRobotAI

 Basic example of simulation of artificial neural networks for robot control.
+More trajectories are in the works.